tatomyr/tricks/README.md

 let foo;
 foo && foo.bar || 'Default value'
 ```
 While it's a quite straightforward approach, it has a redundant duplication, which could be crucial, especially when 'foo' is a complicated function, or when it's situated inconveniently to be calculated twice.
-So, in that case, we can use a trick to evade a 'foo is not defined' error:
+So, in that case, we can use a trick to evade a 'Cannot read property 'bar' of undefined' error:
 ``` javascript
 (foo || {}).bar
 ```